matthewcook333/AnimatedArt-notebook/November 23.md

 1.5 hour working on get rotation to work with a given image on repeat

 2 hours working on overall architecture and menu.
 Going through many iterations to figure out how to do it somewhat right, but also quickly.

+3.5 hours working on code: LOTS of architecture stuff and figuring out how things interact, and storyboard stuff (and back and forth changes, as explained above)

 ## Post-critique summary